 At the Mental Health Foundation website, you’ll find useful advice about how to recognise angry feelings in yourself or others, and when to get help.

-Recognising that you might have a problem is hard and brave, but you’re not alone- the charity Action on Addiction estimates that 1 in 3 people has an addiction of some kind.
+Recognising that you might have a problem is hard and brave – it can help to remember that you’re not alone.
+The charity Action on Addiction estimates that 1 in 3 people has an addiction of some kind.
 It might surprise you to learn that, as well as drugs and alcohol, we can be addicted to anger, sex, food and technology.

 If you’re worried about your drinking or drug-taking, you can ring the alcohol and drug telephone helpline 24 hours a day, 7 days a week.
 They’ll give you free professional advice, and they don’t judge.